tinymce/tinymce-docs/plugins/imagetools.md

 *Warning:* This feature requires at least Internet Explorer 10, since it makes use of `HTML5 File API`.

 ## Cloud Installation
+The Image Tools plugin is provided with all subscriptions to [TinyMCE Cloud]({{ site.baseurl }}/get-started-cloud/), including an automatically configured image proxy.
 Simply add 'image' to the 'toolbar' list and 'image imagetools' to the 'plugins' list.

 ##### Example